FRENCH AT ST LUKE'S

 Fundamental aspects of foreign language learning are a focus on phonics, vocabulary and grammar.
 These three areas of learning are described as the pillars of progression.
 It is the interlinking of these three pillars that allow children to produce and understand language structures that gradually become more complex.
 Therefore, we have developed a curriculum which explicitly teaches grammar, phoneme-grapheme correspondence and a lexicon in order for children to become more proficient in using and understanding French.
 Our goal is for children to broaden their horizons, converse fluently with others, fully explore cultures and strengthen their economic prospects by building firm foundations of language learning.
 Each year group will explore a set of grapheme-phoneme correspondence which directly links to the termly vocabulary.

-With time and practice, knowledge of phonics, grammar and vocabulary becomes more automatised and children will begin to understand longer pieces of written text and discourse.
+With time and practise, knowledge of phonics, grammar and vocabulary becomes more automatised and children will begin to understand longer pieces of written text and discourse.
 Our aim is for children to access a wider range of meanings across a range of contexts.
 We use a wide variety of multi-modal resources that help ensure children of all learning styles are included and engaged so that they know more, remember more and understand more.
 The main focus within LKS2 is developing children's speaking and listening skills through song, rhyme, short dialogues and through enjoyment of familiar stories.
 In UKS2, children have opportunities to develop short pieces of writing to demonstrate their knowledge and understanding at the end of a unit of work.

 How can I support my child's learning?